DCS Integration

 • DCS installation path\Mods\aircraft\module\Cockpit\Scripts\KNEEBOARD\pages

-aircraft’ and ‘module’ are usually the same; two exceptions are:
+aircraft’ and ‘module’ are usually the same; exceptions include:

 • The F-16C module in the DCS installation corresponds to the F-16C_60 aircraft in Saved Games